Transfer of an asset

 - The care enabled the person to remain at home; and

-- The person provided physician's documentation that the in-home care was necessary to prevent the person's current period of institutional status; or
+- The physician's documentation verifies that the in-home care was necessary to prevent the person's current period of institutional status; or

 - The transfer was to a family member before the current period of institutional status, and all the following conditions are met.
 If all the following conditions are not met, the transfer is an uncompensated transfer, regardless of consideration received:

-- The transfer is in exchange for care services the family member provided to the person;
+- The transfer is in exchange for care services the family member provided to the client or their spouse;

-- The person had a documented need for the care services provided by the family member;
+- The client or their spouse had a documented need for the care services provided by the family member;

 - The care services provided by the family member do not duplicate those that another party is being paid to provide;